 What if we're having one of those nights where we just really, really can't sleep?
 Here are some ideas that have helped me in the past:

 - Turn on a dim light and read a favourite book to distract the mind and get it sleepy again.

 - Get up and shift to a new sleeping spot (like a couch) and spend the night there.
 Sometimes a change in space can help.
 It always helps me.

 - Deep, slow breaths - if you can focus on this, and I mean really commit in the moment, you may drift back to sleep without even realising.
 Slow, deep breaths relax our nervous system.

 - Observe your thoughts, without judgement.
-This was a trick I was taught to counter insomnia, and I've found it pretty effective.
+This was a trick I was taught to counter insomnia.
 When you're in bed trying to sleep, with some serious monkey chatter going on, practice just observing your thoughts rather then partaking in the commentary.
-You're mind will continue to jump, but thoughts will get more and more obscure, until eventually you've drifted off to sleep.
+You're mind will continue to jump, but thoughts will get more and more obscure, until eventually you've drifted off.

 - If I'm feeling stressed and worried I ask myself a few important questions: "Is lying here stressing about this situation going to make it better?" - probably not.
 "Will it solve the issue" - no. Then, REALLY, what is the point in worrying?
-It can be hard, but sometimes we have to take control of our minds.
-I try to mentally bookmark whatever's going on, and promise myself to revisit it tomorrow.
+It can be hard, but sometimes we have to really try and rein in our minds or they run rampant.
+I try mentally bookmark whatever's going on, and promise myself to revisit it tomorrow.
 Sometimes pulling out a pad and pen and jotting down what's making me feel stressed can help.